-We, Coinsuggest team, do not assume any responsibility for any harm done to your rig.
-By going through this guide you agree that you take all the responsibilities.
+We, the Coinsuggest team, do not assume any responsibility for any harm done to your rig.
+By going through this guide, you agree that you take all the responsibilities.

-And you also understand that you might void any kind of warranty for tweaks that you do on your system.
-As a matter of fact GPUs, ASICs and any other components really are delicate electronic devices.
+And you also understand that you might void any warranty for tweaks you do on your system.
+As a matter of fact, GPUs, ASICs, and any other components really are delicate electronic devices.

 So our advice to you is to be very careful and act with caution.